 The Health Services Cost Review Commission is an independent state agency that has broad responsibility regarding the public disclosure of hospital data and operation performance.
 The commission is authorized to establish hospital rates that promote cost containment, access to care, equity, financial stability and hospital accountability.
 MHA works closely to build consensus on issues affecting Maryland's hospitals to ensure their voices are heard during the commission process.

 Maryland’s all-payer system

-In January 2014, Maryland signed a modernized agreement with the Centers for Medicare & Medicaid Services that kept in place the nearly 40-year-old Medicare waiver — a system that provides a level of transparency and accountability unseen in other states.
-The waiver brings Maryland an estimated $1.5 billion more each year in federal dollars.
+In January 2019, Maryland began operating under a new demonstration agreement with the Centers for Medicare & Medicaid Services that kept in place the nearly 40-year-old system that provides a level of transparency and accountability unseen in other states.

 The Total Cost of Care Model aims to hold all health care costs in check, including hospital spending, as well costs for non-hospital health care providers.
 Rather than focusing on how hospitals alone can deliver efficient, high-quality care, physicians, skilled-nursing facilities, home health providers, and others, are incentivized to improve how they coordinate care for patients and on societal health problems such as diabetes, heart disease, and opioid use disorders.
 In doing so, Maryland’s entire health care system works to ensure that patients receive the right care, at the right time, in the right setting.